MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Service-Distribution-Overview.md

     |---------------------------------|  ---------------------------------------|
     |**GST Distribution**|Specify the relevant source code for GST Distribution    .|

-## To set up ISD on GST Posting Setup
+## To set up ISD on GST posting setup

 This setup is required to define the general ledger accounts for distribution.